testingisdocumenting/znai/td-documentation-cli/documentation/introduction/example.md

 :include-file: config/server.config
 ```

-Note that this is `mdoc` extension and is not part of a standard markdown syntax.
+Note:  Ths `include-file` macro is a `mdoc` extension and not part of a standard Markdown syntax.